Congo’s Kabila doesn’t rule out seeking presidency in future

 The 47-year-old Kabila dismissed those concerns, saying the constitution makes it clear that such an arrangement is not possible.
 Yet he now acts as moral authority for a recently created political coalition, the Common Front for Congo, keeping himself close to power.

-Kabila said he will likely remain in the role of adviser: “If anyone wants advice from me, I hope they come and ask.”
+Kabila is eligible to run again for president in 2023, as Congo’s constitution merely rules out three successive mandates.
+For now, he said he will likely remain in the role of adviser: “If anyone wants advice from me, I hope they come and ask.”

+The prospect of more Kabila for years to come reminds many Congolese of the long rule of Mobutu Sese Seko, who led the troubled country for more than three decades.

 Now an Ebola outbreak, the second-largest in history, poses a new threat to the election, whose delay since late 2016 led to sometimes deadly protests over Kabila’s long stay beyond his mandate.
 The government blamed the delays on difficulties in organizing the vote as a new wave of rebel fighting raged.